What Is It?

 Hydroxycitronellal is a pale yellow liquid with a sweet floral aroma.
 In cosmetics and personal care products, Hydroxycitronellal is used in the formulation of colognes, hair sprays, perfumes and skin care products.

 Hydroxycitronellal functions as a Substances that impart an odor to a product..

 Hydroxycitronellal occurs naturally in some plants such as lavender.

-The Food and Drug Administration (FDA) has approved the use of Hydroxycitronellal as a flavoring agent for direct addition to food.
+The Food and Drug Administration (FDA) has approved the use of Hydroxycitronellal as a Ingredients that impart a flavor or a taste to a product. for direct addition to food.
 The safety of Hydroxycitronellal has been evaluated by the Research Institute for Fragrance Materials Expert Panel (REXPAN).
 Based on this evaluation, an International Fragrance Association (IFRA) Standard has been established.
 The IFRA Standard restricts the use of Hydroxycitronellal in fragrances because of potential sensitization.

 Link to the IFRA Standards: http://www.ifraorg.org/en-us/standards_1

 The The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
 The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
 The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
 (CIR) defers review of individual fragrance ingredients to the IFRA program unless the ingredient has significant uses other than as a fragrance.
 In this case, the ingredient may be assessed by both the CIR Expert Panel and REXPAN.